SachaaBoris/OC_04_ChessTournament/README.md

 Apply the projects requirements by typing : `py -m pip install -r requirements.txt`

 2. Run the script.
-In your console, still in the script's folder, execute the script with this command : `main.py`
+In your console, still in the script's folder, execute the script with this command : `py chess`

 ---